Troplo/Colubrina/README.md

 ![Wakatime](https://wakatime.troplo.com/api/badge/Troplo/interval:any/project:Colubrina?label=wakatime)

-Colubrina is a simple chatting platform written in Vue, and Vuetify for the frontend, and Node.js, Sequelize and Socket.io for the backend.
+Colubrina is a simple self hostable chatting platform written in Vue, and Vuetify for the frontend, and Node.js, Sequelize and Socket.io for the backend.

 ### Checklist
 - [x] Messaging